- How do I quickly and efficiently learn a new language?

-- What are the best resources to learn about deep learning?
+- What is the best way to learn?

 If you have more time, read another part.
 If not its okay.